websockets/ws/doc/ws.md

 ### Event: 'connection'

 - `socket` {WebSocket}
+- `request` {http.IncomingMessage}

-Emitted when the handshake is complete. `socket` is an instance of `WebSocket`.
+Emitted when the handshake is complete. `request` is the http GET request sent by the client.
+Useful for parsing authority headers, cookie headers, and other information.

 ### Event: 'error'